interuss/dss/monitoring/uss_qualifier/configurations/README.md

 ### Building

-A valid configuration file must provide a single instance of the [`TestConfiguration` schema](configuration.py) in the format chosen (JSON or YAML), as indicated by the file extension (.json or .yaml).
+A valid configuration file must provide a single instance of the [`USSQualifierConfiguration` schema](configuration.py) in the format chosen (JSON or YAML), as indicated by the file extension (.json or .yaml).

 #### Personalization